GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 .. _TutorialCO2FieldCase:

 ##################################################################
-Tutorial 6: CO :sub:`2` injection into an internal grid
+Tutorial 6: CO :sub:`2` injection
 ##################################################################

 **Context**

-In this tutorial, we go on with our previous field case (see :ref:`TutorialFieldCase`) adding a CO :sub:`2` injection well at the bottom of the domain.
+In this tutorial, we show how to set up a multiphase simulation of CO :sub:`2` injection.

 **Objectives**

 At the end of this tutorial you will know:

- - how to set up a CO :sub:`2` injection scenario,
+ - how to set up a CO :sub:`2` injection scenario with a well,
- - how to add well coupling into the domain,
  - how to run a case using MPI-parallelism.

 **Input file**